 Whether you’re already in the field or on the outside looking in, you need to take stock of your current skills, education, and experience.
 Read real job ads and figure out what new skills and additional knowledge you need to acquire to be able to perform the responsibilities.
 Then devise a strategy for obtaining these skills and knowledge, taking a certification exam if necessary.

 If you want a promotion, you need to show that you’ve mastered your current job and are ready for a new challenge.
 Seek out opportunities to demonstrate that you can handle additional responsibilities.
 Take part in innovative workplace projects or fill in for a sick coworker and see if you can do their job.
-Don’t be afraid to go above and beyond the call of duty.
+Don’t be afraid to go above and beyond.

 Quantify Your Success

 It may not be enough to be good at your job.
-You might only get noticed if you demonstrate your value to your company’s IT efforts.
+You may need to take it a step further and demonstrate your value to your company’s IT efforts.
 Keep a record of how you have added value to various networking initiatives, and then communicate the results to your supervisor.
 For example, if you introduced a new process that cut server costs, make sure your employer knows it was you.

 Show Leadership Skills